tandermann/iucn_extinction_simulator/README.md

 In the following tutorial we will predict future extinctions and extinction rates for all species of the order Carnivora (**target species list**).
 We will use the the whole class Mammalia as **reference group**.
 In `iucn_sim` the target species list contains a list of species names for which you want to simulate future extinctions.
 The reference group on the other hand is a group of species which are being used to estimate **status transition rates** (i.e. the rates of how often species change from one IUCN status to another) based on the IUCN history of the group.
 This reference group should be sufficiently large (>1,000 species) to increase the accuracy of the estimated transition rates.

 This tutorial uses pre-compiled IUCN data, without requiring an IUCN API key.
 If you plan on running `iucn_sim` on your own target species list and reference group, you will first need to apply for an IUCN key (see information below).
-However, `iucn_sim` has access to a range of pre-compiled reference groups, which enable processing without requiring an IUCN API key (see overview of precompiled groups [here](https://github.com/tobiashofmann88/iucn_extinction_simulator/tree/master/data/precompiled/iucn_history), but no need to download these).
+However, `iucn_sim` has access to a range of pre-compiled reference groups, which enable processing without requiring an IUCN API key (see overview of precompiled groups [here](https://github.com/tobiashofmann88/iucn_extinction_simulator/tree/master/data/precompiled/iucn_history), but no need to download these, the program will find them automatically).

 ### Required input data: